 Lead Scientists and Boat Captains will be instructed on the field procedures to be followed during the survey and they, in turn, will instruct their field personnel on the proper procedures for the survey.
-The lead scientist of each organization is responsible for distributing the Bight'08 Field Operations Manual to all field personnel and ensuring that their staff understands and
+The lead scientist of each organization is responsible for distributing the Bight '13 Field Operations Manual to all field personnel and ensuring that their staff understands and uses the protocols detailed in the manual.

-Training and Protocol Calibration
+Training and protocol calibration

 Proper training of field personnel is a critical aspect of quality assurance.
-Organizations participating in Bight'08 will provide personnel who have extensive field experience, but not necessarily with the standard methods selected for this project.
+Organizations participating in Bight '13 will provide personnel who have extensive field experience, but not necessarily with the standard methods selected for this project.
 Instruction for this project, therefore, will focus on ensuring consistency in data collection among all field personnel.

 Lead scientists and boat captains of all organizations participating in the survey will be required to attend a protocol calibration meeting, which will be conducted several weeks before the survey.
-The goals and objectives of the Bight'08 will be discussed at this meeting as well as the responsibilities of the chief scientist and boat captains during the Bight'08 survey.
-Each participating organization will be provided with a Workplan, Field Operations Manual and QA/QC Document for Bight'08 and will be instructed on field procedures to be used during the survey, including proper entry of data on field data forms.
+The goals and objectives of the Bight '13 will be discussed at this meeting as well as the responsibilities of the chief scientist and boat captains during the Bight '13 survey.
+Each participating organization will be provided with a Workplan, Field Operations Manual and QA/QC Document for Bight '13 and will be instructed on field procedures to be used during the survey, including proper entry of data on field data forms.
 The meeting will emphasize decision-making procedures for determining whether a station should be abandoned and whether a sample is acceptable.
 Lines of communication within the project and QA/QC activities occurring on the boat during the survey will also be discussed.